Design for learning

 - Inquiry-based learning – PennState University (pdf, 131kb)

 - Just-in-time Teaching – Vanderbuilt University

 - Active learning pedagogies – University of Queensland

 - Team based learning – Vanderbilt University

 - Ideas for effective small-group learning and teaching – University of New South Wales (pdf, 53.7kb)

-- Contact your School’s CLIPP Learning Designer to explore the best approach to learning activity design for your course intended learning outcomes.
+- Contact your Learning Designer via the CAD job portal to explore the best approach to learning activity design for your course intended learning outcomes.